liddiard/stream-editor/README.md

 ![Stream Editor screenshot](screenshots/unicode.png)

-### Stream Editor being used to analyze its own logs.
-Examine the effect of chaining multiple commands together at each step.
+### Stream Editor being used to analyze its own logs: Examine the effect of chaining multiple commands together at each step

 ![Stream Editor screenshot](screenshots/chain.png)